davidroyer/nuxt-ssr-firebase/README.md

 ## Getting Started

+ 1. Clone or download this repo and `cd nuxt-ssr-fire`
  1. Create a Firebase Project using the [Firebase Console](https://console.firebase.google.com).
- 1. Clone or download this repo and `cd nuxt-ssr-fire`
+ 1. Obtain the Firebase Project ID
+ 1. Use Project ID to update the files `conig.js` and `.setup-firebaserc`
+  - `config.js` - update `projectID` accordingly
+  - `.setup-firebaserc` - update `defaultProject` accordingly

- 2. Setup Project by using
+ 1. Setup Project by using
  `yarn setup`.
 It installs dependencies, runs a build for Nuxt, and creates the .firebaserc file from .setup-firebaserc

 # Getting Started